groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.4 (2019-11-08) =
+* ADDED Better all around support for default from anme and email address.

 = 2.1.3 (2019-11-06) =
 * ADDED Support for {owner_phone} in admin notification SMS field.
 * ADDED Replacements support for WP_User.